scratchfoundation/scratch-vm/docs/extensions.md

                         text: formatMessage({
                             id: 'menuA_item1',
                             defaultMessage: 'Item One',
-                            description: 'Label for item 1 of menu A' })
+                            description: 'Label for item 1 of menu A in "Some Blocks" extension' })
                     },